subham-agrawall/data-science-competitions/Rare Disease Prediction/README.md

 # Code Flow
 1. xgboost.py
     Trained XGBoost model and created submissions.
-    XGBoost model stored as a pickle file.
+    XGBoost model is stored as a pickle file.
 3. validation.py
     Train data is split into train and validation datasets.
     Cross validation ROC-AUC scores are calculated for all models i.e. XGBoost, Multinomial Naive Bayes and Gaussian Naive Bayes.